learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 **Try it out!**

-Open up your web inspector (command+option+j on OS X) and find an element on the page — make note of its `id`.
+Open up your DevTools  (Command + Option + j on OS X) and find an element on the page — make note of its `id`.
 Then open up your console, type `document.getElementById('theIdYouTookNoteOf')`, and check out your handy-dandy DOM node.